 9. Kemoko Turay, Rutgers

-Played just two years of high school football, but exploded his senior year with 19 sacks.
+This kid played just two years of high school football, but exploded his senior year with 19 sacks.
 Still, he only received one FBS scholarship.
 Turay started his collegiate career with 7.5 sacks as a freshman, but dealt with injuries over his next two years, allowing him to appear in just 11 total games, In his final year with the Scarlet Knights, he couldn’t really put up any numbers to create national attention, but with some of those tools he has, I think he could develop into a dude at the next level.

 Turay is a super-easy and fluid mover in general.
 He can drop into the flats as well as covering backs coming out on a route.
 He shows nice extension in the run game, but can also quick-swipe the blocker on the edge and jump inside.
 Occasionally he gives up the edge that way, but most of the time he makes a play in the backfield.
 Turay even got next year’s potential top prospect in Washington tackle Trey Adams that way.
 Otherwise, he mostly stays home on the backside and doesn’t need to get depth into the backfield to hold his contain.
 Versus Penn State, I saw him read a RB screen and instead of fighting through a couple of blockers, he side-stepped them and stopped the play for minus two yards.